Costs of buying a home

 These may include an application fee, as well as the costs of the lender's survey and searches.
 There may also be fees for mortgage loan costs and an indemnity bond to ensure that if the lender has to repossess the property it won't make a loss.

 There is no fixed rate of charges for legal fees.
-Under Section 4 of the Competition Act 2002, there is no fixed percentage or level of fees.
-Rather, solicitors can offer competitive rates for conveyancing work - the legal work associated with buying a home.
-Some may charge a flat fee and some may charge a percentage of the purchase price.
+Solicitors can offer competitive rates for conveyancing work - the legal work associated with buying a home.
+Some may charge a flat fee and some may charge a percentage of the purchase price of the home.
 You can shop around to find a solicitor who will charge the lowest possible fee.

-If you want to arrange an independent survey, you can find a surveyor on the website of the Society of Chartered Surveyors Ireland (SCSI) is the professional body for chartered surveyors.
+If you want to arrange an independent survey, you can find a surveyor on the website of the Society of Chartered Surveyors Ireland (SCSI).
+The SCSI is the professional body for chartered surveyors.

 Mortgage protection insurance is designed to pay the balance of your mortgage if you die before the loan is fully repaid.
-In general, lenders are legally obliged to make sure that you have adequate mortgage protection cover when you take out a home loan, although you do not have to arrange this insurance through them.
+In general, lenders are legally obliged to make sure that you have enough mortgage protection cover when you take out a home loan, although you do not have to arrange this insurance directly through them.
 Premiums vary but always reduce over the life of the loan as the amount of the loan reduces.